 Fitness Center Fee

 While most hotel chains offer free fitness center use to their guests, some charge a daily fee.
 To avoid paying for fitness center use, ask for a map of the city and take a walk.
 Some hotels even provide walking trail maps for their guests.

 If a minibar is part of your room's furnishings, do not touch anything inside without first notifying the front desk that you do not plan to consume anything from it during your stay.
 Some minibars have sensors inside that trigger a charge to your bill if the item on top of the sensor is moved.

 A small number of hotels add a daily room safe fee to your bill.
 This fee normally ranges from $1 to $3 per day.
 It is difficult to find out about this fee when you reserve your room unless you talk with a reservation clerk.
 If you reserve online, also call and ask about room safe fees.
 If you don't plan to use the safe, ask to have this charge taken off your bill.

 Many upscale hotels charge $9.95 per day or more for WiFi use.
-A few offer two levels of WiFi access, with higher bandwidth available at a higher cost.
-You can avoid this fee by bringing your own mobile hotspot or by going to local businesses or libraries that offer free WiFi.
+A few offer two levels of WiFi access, with greater bandwidth available at a higher cost.
+You can avoid this fee by bringing your own mobile hotspot or by going somewhere local that offers free WiFi.

 Business Center Fee

 A few hotels charge for use of their business centers.
-The specific charges are usually only available at your hotel.
-If you plan to use the business center, consider calling ahead to learn about possible charges.
+The specific charge details are usually only available at your hotel.
+If you plan to use the business center, call ahead to learn about possible charges.

 Rollaway Bed / Baby Crib Fee

-If your hotel charges for the use of a rollaway bed or baby crib, expect to pay $10 to $25 per day.
-This fee is difficult to avoid if you are traveling with an adult guest, but you can bring your own portable crib if you plan to travel with a baby.
+If your hotel charges for use of a rollaway bed or baby crib, expect to pay $10 to $25 per day.
+This fee is difficult to avoid if you are traveling with an adult guest, but you can bring your own portable crib if you are traveling with a baby.